 Camilla was first educated at Dumbrells School in Sussex and then attended Queen's Gate School in South Kensington.
 She travelled abroad to go to Mon Fertile finishing school in Switzerland and after completing the course, she studied French and French Literature at the Institut Britannique in Paris.

 After her education, Camilla worked as a secretary for a variety of firms in London's West End and later, was employed as a receptionist for the decorating firm Sibyl Colefax & John Fowler in Mayfair.

 Prince Charles and Camilla were married in a civil ceremony at Windsor Guildhall in April 2005, when she became the Duchess of Cornwall.
 Camilla became Queen Consort when Charles ascended the throne in September 2022, following the death of his mother, Queen Elizabeth II.

 The Countess of Wessex

 The Countess of Wessex started a successful career in public relations at London's Capital Radio.
 From there she went on to work in different firms before opening her own, RJH Public Relations, in 1996.
 A short three years later she married into the British royal family.

 Before he married Princess Eugenie in 2018, Jack started as a bartender before he became the general manager of Mahiki – one of William and Harry's go-to clubs in their youth.

 He then worked as a brand ambassador for George Clooney's alcohol company, Casamigos Tequila, before landing a similar role at CostaTerra Golf & Ocean Club, a luxury resort in Portugal, in 2022.
-The couple, who share a one-year-old son August, now split their time between Portugal and the UK.
+The couple, who share a one-year-old son August and are expecting their second child, now split their time between Portugal and the UK.

 Queen Letizia of Spain